bor0/arrew/README.md

 # The Arrew theorem prover

-Arrew (ARrow REWriter) is a computer program that allows formal mathematical systems to be expressed, along with the derivation of theorems.
+Arrew (ARrow REWriter) is a computer program that allows formal mathematical systems to be expressed, and then perform computation to derive theorems.

+## Axioms

 The syntax for specifying axioms is as follows:

 ```
 a<name> : <term>
 ```

+## Rules

 The syntax for specifying rules is as follows: